sebastianrjay/TranslationStation/README.md

 The website contained in this repository is a clone of Google Translate.
 I could have written it without the backend server code, but I wanted an excuse to teach myself Node.js and Express.js at the time.
-The front end crudely debounces queries without a timeout.

 # Technical Details